banyansecurity/pybanyan/docs/iaas/gcp.md

 Create a key and download the JSON key file.

-Add a section named `iaas-gcp` in the `~/.banyan.conf` file with the path to the JSON key file:
+Add a section named `iaas-gcp` in the `~/.banyan.conf` file with the path to your Service Account's JSON key file:

 ```ini
 [banyan]